SUSE/doc-unversioned/trento/migration/systemd-install.md

 #### Create the configuration files

-Both services depend on respective configuration files that tune the usage of them.
-They must be placed in `/etc/trento/trento-web` and `/etc/trento/trento-wanda` respectively, and examples of how to fill them are available at `/etc/trento/trento-web.example` and `/etc/trento/trento-wanda.example`.
+Both services depend on respective configuration files.
+They must be placed in `/etc/trento/trento-web` and `/etc/trento/trento-wanda` respectively, and examples of how to modify them are available in `/etc/trento/trento-web.example` and `/etc/trento/trento-wanda.example`.

 **Important: The content of `SECRET_KEY_BASE` and `ACCESS_TOKEN_ENC_SECRET` in both `trento-web` and `trento-wanda` must be the same.**

 > **Note:** You can create the content of the secret variables like `SECRET_KEY_BASE`, `ACCESS_TOKEN_ENC_SECRET` and `REFRESH_TOKEN_ENC_SECRET`
 > with `openssl` running `openssl rand -out /dev/stdout 48 | base64`

-> Note: Depending on how you intend to connect to the console, a working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS; otherwise, websockets will fail to connect, causing no real-time updates on the UI.
+> Note: Depending on how you intend to connect to the console, a working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS.
+Otherwise websockets fail to connect, causing no real-time updates in the UI.

 #### trento-web configuration